vitaminR/AutoBudget/docs/SESSION_LOG.md

     - `autobudget_frontend/src/pages/Bills.js` — uses `StatusDisplay` for loading/error states; existing logic preserved.
     - `autobudget_frontend/src/pages/Dashboard.jsx` — added three placeholder cards: Total Monthly Bills, Next Bill Due, Accounts Reconciled.
   - Scope: frontend-only changes and this single SESSION_LOG entry were committed to follow the project's strict rules for agent edits.

+- [2025-08-29] Test suite execution via scripts/run_tests.sh.

+  - Action: Ran the standard test script which provisions venv and executes pytest.
+  - Result: 6 passed, 0 failed, 7 warnings in ~7s.
+See `.devlogs/tests.log` for full output.
+  - Notes: Warnings include SQLAlchemy 2.0 deprecation for `declarative_base()` and unknown pytest mark `order` (non-blocking).

+- [2025-08-29] Fix: compatibility endpoint `/api/debts/snowball` crashing at runtime.
+  - Action: Updated `autobudget_backend/app.py` to invoke `debts_snowball` with a real `SessionLocal()` instance in the `/api/debts/snowball` wrapper instead of calling it without a DB session (which caused a `Depends` object to be passed and an AttributeError).
+  - Verification: Restarted dev runner and observed that `/api/debts/snowball` no longer raises AttributeError in backend logs.